-During 2010, the District contributed \$100,000 to Marin IPA ("MIPA") for the development of Prima Medical Foundation ("PMF"), a joint venture with MIPA, Marin Healthcare District ("MHD") and Marin Medical Practice Concepts, Inc. ("MMPC").
+During 2010, the District contributed \$100,000 to Meritage for the development of Prima Medical Foundation ("PMF"), a joint venture with Meritage, Marin Healthcare District ("MHD"), and Marin Medical Practice Concepts, Inc. ("MMPC").
 The PMF's purpose is establishing, operating, and maintaining multi-specialty medical clinics.
 The successful establishment and operation of PMF in Marin and Sonoma Counties is expected to be a cornerstone in the District's plans to ensure adequate health care services to the greater Sonoma Area.
-The District's contribution to PMF totaled \$365,100 for the year ended June 30, 2011.
+The District's contribution to PMF totaled \$782,817 and \$365,100 for the years ended June 30, 2012 and 2011, respectively.